telerik/ajax-docs/controls/combobox/how-to/prevent-google-toolbar-from-highlighting-the-input.md

 ---
 title: Prevent Google ToolBar from Highlighting the Input
-page_title: Prevent Google ToolBar from Highlighting the Input | RadComboBox for ASP.NET AJAX Documentation
+page_title: Prevent Google ToolBar from Highlighting the Input - RadComboBox
-description: Prevent Google ToolBar from Highlighting the Input
+description: Check our Web Forms article about Prevent Google ToolBar from Highlighting the Input.
 slug: combobox/how-to/prevent-google-toolbar-from-highlighting-the-input
 tags: prevent,google,toolbar,from,highlighting,the,input
 published: True